List of measuring instruments: Magnetic susceptibility or magnetization

-Substance potential or chemical potential or molar Gibbs energy
+Substance potential, chemical potential, or molar Gibbs energy

 Phase conversions like changes of aggregate state, chemical reactions or nuclear reactions transmuting substances, from reactants into products, or diffusion through membranes have an overall energy balance.
 Especially at constant pressure and constant temperature, molar energy balances define the notion of a substance potential or chemical potential or molar Gibbs energy, which gives the energetic information about whether the process is possible or not - in a closed system.

 Energy balances that include entropy consist of two parts: A balance that accounts for the changed entropy content of the substances, and another one that accounts for the energy freed or taken by that reaction itself, the Gibbs energy change.
 The sum of reaction energy and energy associated to the change of entropy content is also called enthalpy.
 Often the whole enthalpy is carried by entropy and thus measurable calorimetrically.